 Earwigs

 Earwigs are often misunderstood insects that can cause unnecessary concern due to their intimidating appearance and odd name.
-Despite the myths about them crawling into human ears, earwigs do not pose a significant risk to people.
+Despite the myths about them crawling into human ears, these pests do not pose a significant risk to people.
 However, they can become a nuisance in your garden or home, especially during warmer months.
-By understanding earwigs’ behavior, how to identify them, and how to prevent or manage an infestation, you can better protect your property from these pests.
+By understanding their behavior, how to identify them, and how to prevent or manage an infestation, you can better protect your property from these insects.

 Get a Free Quote Today!